Learn how to price a roofing job right to boost profits, win more customers, and build a lasting business.

 Building a Buffer for Contingencies

-Including a 10-15% buffer in every quote is a solid practice to cover unexpected expenses.
+Add a 10–15% contingency to every roofing quote.
+That buffer absorbs hidden damage, weather delays, and change orders without wrecking your margin.
 For instance, on a $12,000 job, a $1,200 cushion helps absorb surprises without sacrificing profit.
 This approach also signals to the customer that you’ve priced with foresight, anticipating common issues.

 Upselling Optional Add-Ons